Your team slowly shuffles into the meeting room. It’s time for the monthly team meeting. There are some difficult items on the agenda this week.

 You can’t be everywhere all the time, and you don’t have the same relationships as your team.
 To remain well connected in your workplace, it can help when your team members tell you about issues or events that may affect the team.
 Ignorance is not bliss.

 This could be news such as what other teams are doing to solve a problem, or new ways of working that other people are trying.
 It could be that there is a financial reporting change that may affect your team and you don’t know about it yet.

 You may think you’re “in the know”, but you’d be surprised at what conversations happen below the leadership level which may have a dramatic effect on your team.

 Some leaders fly blind, using only their own ideas and networks as sources of information.
-Don’t fly blind, create an environment where your team can speak up and you can harness their good ideas, news and most importantly, when you may be on the wrong track.
+You need to create an environment where your team can speak up and you can harness their good ideas and information.

 How do you encourage your team to speak up?
 Leave a comment below!

 Alternatively, if you would like to ask a question or need some help, you can send me a private message through my contact page.